Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 ### Introduction

-This doc introduces how to create an enclave in the Penglai-TVM, including the configuration of enclave parameters, the usage of enclave-related/host-related interfaces, etc.
+This doc introduces how to create or customize an enclave in the Penglai-TVM, such as how to configure the enclave parameters and what is the usage of each enclave-side/host-side interface, etc.

-Penglai-TVM is a pure software enclave design on RISC-V, which realizes fine-grained and scalable enclave management.
+Penglai-TVM is a scalable enclave system on RISC-V, which realizes the fine-grained and scalable memory management.
+We leverage the RISC-V feature: Trap Virtual Memory to implement the Guard Page Table with pure software design.
+More details of Guard Page Table can be found in our OSDI paper: "Scalable memory protection in PENGLAI Enclave".

 ### File Structure